alexhanna/algo-identity/choose-your-own-administrative-violence-adventure/full.md

 <!-- \ref{page:doctor} -->

 You sit down to fill in the intake form at the clinic not far from your apartment.
-There's an aquariaum inset into the wall.
+There's an aquarium inset into the wall.
 The wallpaper is that pastel pink (is this mauve?) that was popular in the 70's.
 There's two other people there, including a small child who looks like your niece.
 You write down a name you abhor and then think about what to do about the "sex" box.

     [ ] Male [ ] Female